3 min read

 No one likes to choke down gross tasting medicine.
-If you have kids, you know that a lot of kids will just spit it out, refusing to take it.
-So, we give it a bubble gum flavoring, which helps sometimes and sometimes seems to make it worse.
+If you have children, you know that a lot of kids will just spit it out, refusing to take it.
+So, we give it a bubble gum flavoring, which helps sometimes, and sometimes seems to make it worse.

 Well, if you think giving a kid nasty tasting medicine is tough, try giving it to a dog!
-If you can even get your dog to open his mouth, the medicine will likely end up being spit out or thrown up all over the floor (or someplace worse).
-Well thankfully, a lot of dog medications now come in dog-friendly flavors like beef, chicken, lamb, and others.
-This can make giving your dog her medicine as easy as giving her a treat.
-She might even sit and shake for it!
+If you can even get your dog to open their mouth, the medicine will likely end up being spit out or thrown up all over the floor (or someplace worse).
+Thankfully, a lot of dog medications now come in dog-friendly flavors like beef, chicken, lamb, and others.
+This can make giving your dog medicine as easy as giving a treat.
+Your pup might even sit and shake for it!
 This may seem like the greatest idea since sliced bread, but some veterinarians and pet-parents have voiced some concern about flavored medicines.
-It is good to be informed, so here is one obvious reason why flavored dog medications are a good thing and two reasons they might not be a good idea.
+It is good to be informed.
+Here is one obvious reason why flavored dog medications are a good thing, and two reasons they may not be a good idea.

 Your dog will actually take it!
-Medicine can’t do your dog any good unless your dog will take the medicine.
-Anyone who has ever attempted to give a dog medicine that actually tastes like medicine knows that I dog simply won’t swallow what a dog doesn’t want to swallow.
-Your furry friend may be willing to eat a week-old dead bird in your backyard or lick the bottom of a trash can but she would rather die than swallow a chalky pill or liquid.
+A prescription can’t do your dog any good unless your dog will take it.
+Anyone who has ever attempted to give a canine medicine that actually tastes like medicine knows that a dog simply won’t swallow what a dog doesn’t want to swallow.
+Your furry friend may be willing to eat a week-old dead bird in your backyard or lick the bottom of a trash can, but would rather die than swallow a chalky pill or liquid.
 Taking that chalky pill or liquid and turning it into a salmon or peanut butter flavored pill or liquid can often get the job done very quickly.
-She’ll probably even think it’s a treat!
+Your pup will probably even think it’s a treat!
 Yay, flavored dog medicine!
 Right?